Property Gearing & Leverage Calculator — South Africa

 Positive vs Negative Gearing in the SA Context

 Positive gearing means the property generates more rental income than the total cost of ownership including the bond — producing positive monthly cash flow.
-In South Africa at prime 10.50%, positive gearing requires a gross rental yield significantly above the bond rate, which is difficult to achieve in most high-demand metro markets.
-It is more readily achievable in high-yield nodes such as Hatfield, Centurion, and Bloemfontein where gross yields of 10–14% are achievable.
+In South Africa at prime 10.50%, positive gearing requires a gross rental yield significantly above the bond rate, which is more readily achievable in high-yield nodes such as Hatfield, Centurion, and Bloemfontein where gross yields of 10–14% are achievable.

 Negative gearing means the investor funds a monthly shortfall, relying on capital growth to generate overall return.
 Most SA buy-to-let properties in Cape Town, Sandton, and Umhlanga are negatively geared at current rates.
-This is not inherently a bad strategy — it depends on whether the investor has the cash flow to sustain the shortfall and conviction in the capital growth story for that location.
+Whether this is a sound strategy depends on whether the investor has the cash flow to sustain the shortfall and conviction in the capital growth story for that location.

 Leverage works in your favour on a total return basis when the blended return from capital growth plus rental income (net of operating costs but before financing) exceeds the after-tax cost of debt.
-With a bond rate of 10.75% and assuming tax at 30%, the after-tax cost of debt is approximately 7.5%.
-If your property delivers 6% capital growth plus 5% net yield (before financing) — a total return of roughly 11% on the asset value — leverage is positive.
+With a bond rate of 11.00% and assuming tax at 30%, the after-tax cost of debt is approximately 7.7%.
+If your property delivers 6% capital growth plus 5% net yield — a total return of roughly 11% on the asset value — leverage is working positively.

 SA Rate Cycle and Gearing Strategy